-Professor Adrian Miller is of the Jirrbal people of North Queensland and is the Deputy Vice-President Indigenous Engagement and Director of the Centre for Indigenous Health Equity Research at CQUniversity.
+Professor Adrian Miller is of the Jirrbal people of North Queensland and is the Deputy Vice-President, Indigenous Engagement, BHP Chair of Indigenous Engagement and Director of the Centre for Indigenous Health Equity Research at CQUniversity.
 His previous appointments include Pro Vice-Chancellor Indigenous Leadership at Charles Darwin University, Academic Director of Indigenous Education and Research and Professor of Indigenous Research at Griffith University, Professor and Head of School at Southern Cross University, Founding Head of the Department of Indigenous Studies at Macquarie University and Deputy Head of School at James Cook University.

 During the past 22 years in higher education, his experience has been in management, leadership, academic program development, teaching and research.
 Professor Miller has a research track record in competitive grants with both the Australian Research Council (ARC) and National Health and Medical Research Council (NHMRC) grant schemes totalling over $10 million.